VoicuTomut/ase-fast/doc/development/addingexamples.rst

 ===================
 When contributing a new example, it should roughly have the following structure:

-- Introduction: describe the task and the aim of the tutorial
+- Learning outcomes and Objectives: describe the task and the aim of the tutorial
 - Imports
 - Setup: load necessary data
-- Learning outcomes: describe the basic functionality of used functions and add links to the ASE documentation where needed
+- Task description: describe the basic functionality of used functions and add links to the ASE documentation where needed
 - Basic working example
 - Further information: links, literature, references to the documentation